juannunesz/juannunesz/README.md

 <br />

 <div>
-I'm a developer focused on Cloud Engineer and Problem Solving, I'm 22 years old and I live in Dublin.
-I have been devoting about some hours a day to studying.
-I have a great passion for helping people who are just starting out and my biggest hobby is contributing to open source projects.
-Codes, movies, video games, music, podcasts, books and studies are subjects that interest me.
+I am a Cloud Engineer and problem-solving enthusiast with a strong passion for technology.
+At 23 years old, currently  based in Dublin, I dedicate several hours daily to expanding my knowledge and honing my skills.
+I am deeply committed to helping individuals who are just starting their journey in tech, and one of my greatest passions is contributing to open-source projects.
+My interests span across coding, movies, video games, music, podcasts, books, and continuous learning.
 </div>

 <br />